Azure/kubeflow-aks/website/content/en/docs/deployment/vanilla-installation/index.md

 This deployment option is for testing only.
 To deploy with TLS, and change default password, please click here: [Deploy kubeflow with TLS](./Deploy-with-tls.md).

-{{< alert color="warning" title="Warning" >}}This deployment option would require users to have access to the kubernetes cluster.
+{{< alert color="warning" >}}⚠️ Warning: This deployment option would require users to have access to the kubernetes cluster.
 For a better deployment option that doesn't have this restriction, uses TLS and shows how to change default password, please head to the [Deploy kubeflow with TLS](../custom-password-tls/index.md) option.{{< /alert >}}

 Use the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) and [Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/overview) templates to deploy the infrastructure for your application.
 We will be using the [AKS construction](https://github.com/Azure/AKS-Construction) project to rapidly deploy the required Azure resources.
 The project allows users the flexibility to tweak their AKS environment however they want.
 Please check out the [AKS construction helper](https://azure.github.io/AKS-Construction/) for more details about AKS construction.